icyflame21/SimplyWeather-App/README.md

 This Weather App provides weather data for any searched city and also for the user's current location.

-A solo project executed in 2 days.
+A solo project executed in 2 days.No External Libraries has been used.

 ![Logo](https://s3.amazonaws.com/www-inside-design/uploads/2018/05/weather-app-4_feature.jpg)